 You are doing what is right in the sight of the Lord and nothing else.
 Your celebrations in His Name and your praises to His Glory give weight to the importance of this message regarding the justice according to God.

-You have given up chocolate bars and favourite pleasures for the almost 40 days and nights – well done – but remember the true meaning of fasting according to the Lord in Isaiah 58 and how this relates to actions of justice.
+During Lent, you give up chocolate bars and favourite pleasures for the more than 40 days and nights, but the true meaning of fasting according to the Lord in Isaiah 58 and how this relates to actions of justice.

 Something to do